Uniform and equipment

 - Flat, plain, black shoes with no white or coloured logos, soles or markings.

-Appropriate outdoor coats (preferably black) should be worn outside.
-They must not be worn inside the building, apart from the dining room.
+- Coats: Appropriate outdoor coats (preferably black) should be worn outside.
+They must not be worn inside the building, apart from the dining room'

 Examples of footwear that is NOT appropriate:

-- Grey Silverdale PE T-shirt / GCSE PE T-shirt.
+- Black or grey Silverdale PE T-shirt / GCSE PE T-shirt.

-- Black & white Silverdale long sleeved shirt.
+- Black & white Silverdale long sleeved PE shirt.

 - Thermal base layer (preferably black, but can be any colour - to be worn under grey PE t-shirt).